 Glenbrook Hospital provides advanced medical and surgical care for all specialties.
 Specific specialties include the Kellogg Cancer Center, NorthShore Neurological Institute, NorthShore Spine Center, John and Carol Walter Center for Urological Health, Patricia Nolan Center for Breast Health, Simms Family GI Lab, Eye and Vision Center, Surgical Specialty Suite and Total Joint Replacement Center.
 In addition, the hospital offers leading-edge interventional radiology and cardiac catheterization laboratory.

-Glenbrook Hospital recently has completed its $150 million construction and expansion project, which enhances its ability to meet the healthcare needs of the growing community.
+Glenbrook Hospital completed its $150 million construction and expansion project a few years ago, which enhances its ability to meet the healthcare needs of the growing community.

 NorthShore Highland Park Hospital

 Founded in 1918, Highland Park Hospital has provided high-quality healthcare and a wide range of clinical programs for the people of Lake County and beyond for nearly a century.
 The hospital is the site of the first open-heart surgery in Lake County, and continues to provide a full range of cardiac diagnosis and intervention services.
 Highland Park Hospital's Kellogg Cancer Center offers the most comprehensive subspecialty care for oncology patients.
 Specialized physicians provide care for the following types of cancer: thoracic and lung, hematology, breast, ovarian, head and neck, melanoma and sarcoma, gastrointestinal, prostate and stomach.